 Managers should also be available to answer any questions and provide clarifications.
 This involves being responsive to team members’ queries and concerns, providing prompt and clear responses to questions, and explaining complex or confusing concepts.

-4. Set Realistic Expectations and Deadlines
+4. Set Realistic Expectations and Deadlines with Task Delegation

 One of the key challenges of setting expectations and deadlines in a remote work environment is ensuring they are feasible and considerate of team members’ locations and other relevant factors.
 This requires managers to be flexible and willing to adjust deadlines and expectations as needed.
 Effective communication and collaboration with team members are critical to achieving this.